Oriental Star Agencies

-Oriental Star Agencies was a British record label, that was based in Balsall Heath.
-Some of the artists introduced by the label include Ustad Nusrat Fateh Ali Khan, Malkit Singh, Alam Lohar, Amjad Sabri, and Bally Sagoo.
+Oriental Star Agencies was a British record label, that was based in Balsall Heath, Birmingham.
+Some of the artists introduced by the label include Nusrat Fateh Ali Khan, Malkit Singh, Alam Lohar, Amjad Sabri, and Bally Sagoo.

 History

 In 1969, Muhammad Ayub was approached by members of two local bhangra bands – Bhujhangy Group and Anari Sangeet Party – to record their performances, and the success of the following recordings led him to establish the label.